10 Best Renters Insurance Companies in Florida of 2022

 Water damage caused by flooding from a hurricane that ruins your personal belongings is usually not included in a standard policy.

 If you live in Miami or other coastal towns in Florida where there’s a high risk of flooding, such as being at a low elevation or being near the coast, it’s imperative to add flood insurance to your policy.

 This will raise your insurance rate but will protect your belongings.

 But wind damage is almost always covered in a standard policy, no matter who you are insured by,

-Coastal homes that are prone to wind damage means that you may need to purchase a special add-on because the standard policy may not fully cover you, making you have to pay the rest out-of-pocket.
+Coastal homes prone to wind damage may need to purchase a special add-on because the standard policy may not fully cover you, making you have to pay the rest out-of-pocket.

 How to Save Money on Your Policy

 Most insurance companies offer various discounts for renters insurance that will lower your rate.
-This is good, especially if you purchased many add-ons to fully cover your valuables.
+This is good, especially if you purchased many add-ons to cover your valuables fully.